 OUSCI Preview- Paul Welch's 1978 Pontiac Trans Am

-If you saw the OPTIMA® Faceoff at the Hot Rod Power Tour on SPEED last weekend, you probably noticed Paul Welch, the owner of this 1978 Pontiac Trans Am.
-While there are many sponsors involved in the OPTIMA Ultimate Street Car Invitational, presented by KN and Royal Purple, Paul's participation might snag us a new one in Monster Energy, because that is what he displayed all weekend at the Faceoff.
+If you saw the OPTIMA Faceoff at the Hot Rod Power Tour on SPEED or the OPTIMA Network on Roku, you probably noticed Paul Welch, the owner of this 1978 Pontiac Trans Am.
+While there are many sponsors involved in the OPTIMA Ultimate Street Car Invitational, presented by K&N Filters and Royal Purple, Paul's participation might snag us a new one in Monster Energy, because that is what he displayed all weekend at the Faceoff.

 While Paul's enthusiasm really impressed the selection committee, we don't want folks to think the OUSCI is going to turn into Let's Make a Deal, where the most outrageous folks get all the attention, because that's certainly not the case.
 While Paul's genuine excitement was greatly appreciated, his car and the story behind it was impressive as well.

 There is no denying Smokey and the Bandit had a tremendous impact on car culture in America and Paul was one of the many young hot rodders who was inspired by this movie.
 He wanted a Bandit TA of his own and although it took ten years to make his dream happen, Paul never wavered and finally saw his dream realized with the completion of his '78 Trans Am.